 AbstractExisting scholarship emphasizes hawks' advantages in making peace but is squarely focused on democratic leaders, even though most prominent international rivalries feature at least one autocracy.
 I argue that regime type mediates the relationship between foreign policy orientation and peace: doves should be more successful peacemakers in autocracies than democracies.
 In low-accountability autocracies where domestic audiences struggle to punish leaders, the credibility problem doves face in selling peace at home becomes less salient relative to doves' motivation to cooperate internationally.
 I demonstrate that the predicted patterns holds in a large-N set of post-World War II cases.
 I conclude by examining two key cases of rapprochement that demonstrate the theorized mechanisms: the U.S.-Soviet and Egypt-Israel rivalries.
 The theory explains why it could take a hawk like Nixon to go to Beijing, but a dove like Gorbachev to go to Washington.

 “The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts.”
-Available on request.
+Early stage.

 AbstractWhy don't the diplomats make America's diplomatic breakthroughs?
 Presidents face two obstacles to implementing foreign policy shifts: (1) veto players and (2) coordination with foreign counterparts.
 I argue that the structure of America's national security institutions position the White House-based National Security Council (NSC) Staff---not the State Department and its professional diplomatic service---to overcome these obstacles.
 While leaders at State must contend with Congress and an entrenched bureaucracy, the NSC's sole constituent is the president.
 As a result, the NSC's senior staff is responsive to presidential initiatives, eludes veto players through secrecy, and credibly `speaks for' the White House abroad.
 I test this argument by examining a particularly consequential universe of policy shifts: diplomatic engagement with adversaries.
 Using a novel dataset, I show that national security advisors play an outsized role in U.S. diplomacy with rivals.
 Case studies of National Security Advisor Henry Kissinger's opening to China and Deputy National Security Advisor Ben Rhodes' normalization talks with Cuba demonstrate the theorized mechanism.